CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 ![equation](https://bit.ly/3iirkYp)

-with k runing over the number of iterations and Lambda as the decay constant.
+with k runing over the number of iterations and Gamma as the decay constant.

 with the following results: